voyage215/fastmcp/README.md

 ---

-### FastMCP v1 and v2
+### What's New in v2?

-FastMCP v1's core approach of using the `@tool`, `@resource`, `@prompt` decorators with the `FastMCP` class proved so successful that it became part of the official Model Context Protocol Python SDK!
-For basic server creation, you can use the upstream version by importing `mcp.server.fastmcp.FastMCP`.
+FastMCP 1.0 made it so easy to build MCP servers that it's now part of the [official Model Context Protocol Python SDK](https://github.com/modelcontextprotocol/python-sdk)!
+For basic use cases, you can use the upstream version by importing `mcp.server.fastmcp.FastMCP` (or installing `fastmcp=1.0`).

-👉 The **MCP Python SDK** can be found at [github.com/modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk)

-**FastMCP v2 builds upon v1's foundation** and adds the advanced features listed above (Client, Proxy, Mounting, API Generation, and more).

-*   **Need just the basics?** Use FastMCP v1 (the official SDK).
-*   **Need advanced features like clients, proxies, or composing servers?** Use FastMCP v2 (this library).
+Based on how the MCP ecosystem is evolving, FastMCP 2.0 builds on that foundation to introduce a variety of new features (and more experimental ideas).
+It adds advanced features like proxying and composing MCP servers, as well as automatically generating them from OpenAPI specs or FastAPI objects.
+FastMCP 2.0 also introduces new client-side functionality like LLM sampling.

 ---